linuxboot/heads-wiki/Beginner-Installation-Guide.md

 make BOARD=XXX
 ```

-The resulting rom file can be found in `./build/XXX/XXX.rom` (`XXX` should be the name of your board in `./boards`).
+The resulting rom file will be either `./build/XXX/XXX.rom` or `./build/XXX/coreboot.rom` (`XXX` should be the name of your board in `./boards`).

 ## External Flashing:

 First remove the battery or cable powering your device.
 The Thinkpad x230 has two SPI flash chips that hold the BIOS, ME, etc. and are located under the palm rest.
 To access these chips, first remove the indicated screws on the back of the laptop.

 Removing these screws will allow you to remove the keyboard and palm rest.

 The keyboard is connected to the motherboard by a ribbon cable which easily detaches from the motherboard.
 (The keyboard only needs to be removed so that the palm rest can be removed.
 After removing the palm rest, you can put the keyboard back.)

 The palm rest is also connected to the motherboard, but there is a little latch holding its ribbon cable.
 After undoing that latch, the palm rest should be fairly easy to remove.